BLOODY-STREAM/BLOODY-STREAM/README.md

 -don't make sexual jokes towards me unless I have given you permission or we're close-

--if I'm cosplaying a character you yumeship with, please dont mention it, it's awkward for me due to trauma i suppose?-
+-if I'm cosplaying a character you yumeship with, please dont mention it, it's awkward for me-